-Long Island Boat Rentals are more than just a day on the open water and more than just a tall cool cocktail.
-Long Island is a glitzy destination that captures all the culture and charm of the Hamptons.
-Choosing boat rental in Long Island can showcase the very best of these glamorous shores.
+More than just a tall cool cocktail, Long Island is a glitzy destination that captures all the culture and charm of the Hamptons.
+Choosing boat rental in Long Island can showcase the very best of these glamourous shores.
 Despite its history of decadence, you can avoid the summer crowds and enjoy a landscape awash with historical seaside charm.
 Whether star gazing at the Gold Coast mansions along Sands Point or stepping ashore to sip a velvet red Cabernet Sauvignon at the Wolffer Estate Vineyard, there is so much more to Long Island than meets the eye.

 Majestic Mansions and Literary History

 Starting from the trendy shores of Sag Harbor, cruise the wealth and wonder of the Gold Coast.
 One of the must-see sights for literary lovers is the spot where F Scott Fitzgerald penned the famous Great Gatsby along Kings Point.All along the Cow Neck Peninsula you can see the iced white mansions steeped in splendor and history.
 Sands Point Reserve boasts three majestic mansions – Hempstead House, Falaise, and Castle Gould – all belonging to the Guggenheim family back in 1917.With all the freedom and finesse of boat rental in Long Island, you can drop anchor to peek inside the chandelier draped homes and to take a stroll through the rose studded English Manor Style Westbury Gardens